wp-plugins/inter-library-search-by-webloft/README.txt

 This plugin enables a shortcode that lets you insert a search form to search the library catalogue of your choice - and the hits are displayed inline in your own site.
 You also have the option to display single posts on the page or post of your liking, as well as inserting the search form in the form of a widget anywhere on your site and sending the results to the post or page you prefer.

-Custom options include whether to search for book covers and check item availability on the fly and.
+Custom options include whether to search for book covers and check item availability on the fly.
 The output is easily customizable (if you know CSS) by editing the included style sheets.

 The plugin currently supports Bibsys, Bibliofil and Koha.